Telluride, CO (KTEX)

 - LOC RWY 9 (Private Special) CAT A, B & C with circling

-- RNAV (GPS) M RWY 9 (Private Special) Vertically guided WAAS LPV Approach w/ CAT A-D, straight in CAT D minimums 10137-3, CAT C Circling to RWY 27 also available.
+- RNAV (GPS) M RWY 9 (Private Special) Vertically guided WAAS LPV Approach w/ CAT A-D. Straight in CAT D minimums of 10137-3, CAT C Circling to RWY 27 is also available.

-- RNAV (GPS) N RWY 9 (Private Special) Vertically guided WAAS LPV Approach w/ CAT A-D, straight in CAT D minimums 9471-1 ¼ (In development; available December 2023).
+- RNAV (GPS) N RWY 9 (Private Special) Vertically guided WAAS LPV Approach w/ CAT A-D. Straight in CAT D minimums of 9471-1 ¼ (In development; available December 2023).
 Missed Approach requires A-RNP 0.30 and RF legs.
 No circling.